sodazone/ocelloids-services/guides/TESTING-POLKADOT.md

 npm i && npm run build
 ```

-Create the configuration file for your network, you can just use [config/polkadot.toml](https://github.com/sodazone/xcm-monitoring/blob/main/config/polkadot.toml) for the default Polkadot configuration.
+Create a configuration file for your network.
+You can use [config/polkadot.toml](https://github.com/sodazone/xcm-monitoring/blob/main/config/polkadot.toml) for the default Polkadot configuration.

-Download the chain specs required for the chains using light client as shown in [Annex: Chain Specs](#annex-chain-specs).
+Download the chain specs required for the chains using a light client, as explained in [Annex: Chain Specs](#annex-chain-specs).

-Run the server using npx and pipe the output to stdout and a file for searching in later:
+Run the server using `npx` and pipe the output to both stdout and a file for future searching:

 ```shell
 npx xcm-mon -c ./config/polkadot.toml | tee /tmp/xcm.log